Binary Black Hole Population Properties Inferred from the First and Second Observing Runs of Advanced LIGO and Advanced Virgo: The Mass Distribution

 \section{The Mass Distribution}

 For context, Figure \CatalogFigureComponentMassesAll{} in \cite{o2catalog} illustrates the inferred masses for all of the significant BBH observations identified in our GW surveys in O1 and O2.
 Despite at least moderate sensitivity to total masses between 0.1 -- 500 \Msol, current observations occupy only a portion of the binary mass parameter space.
 Notably, we have not yet observed a pair of very massive (e.g., 100 \Msol) black holes, a binary which is bounded away from equal mass in its posterior, or a binary with a component mass confidently below 5 \Msol.
 In our survey, we also find a preponderance of observations at higher masses: six with significant posterior support above $30 \Msol$.
 In this section, we attempt to reconstruct the binary black hole merger rate as a function of the component masses using parameterized models.
 Table \ref{tab:mass_priors} summarizes the mass models adopted from Section~\ref{sec:mass_models} and the prior distributions for each of the parameters in those models.
+We present results for three increasingly general mass and spin models, the most complex of which ranges over the full set of model parameters in Section \ref{sec:notation} with the exception of rate dependence of rate on redshift.
+The interdependence of the mass and redshift distribution is explored more fully in Section \ref{sec:rates}.